 Successfully complete and pass each of the 7 courses and 2 electives with an average grade of a B. Students are allowed only two B- grades.
 When a student earns a third B- in a course, he/she will be dismissed from the school.
-Students must complete DCM Paper, Recital(The recital will be done in Individual Instruction IV). and receive a passing grade., Lecture-Recital, and the Comprehensive Examination.
+Students must complete DCM Paper, Recital (The recital will be done in Individual Instruction IV), and receive a passing grade., Lecture-Recital, and the Comprehensive Examination.

 F-1 students are held to the same standards as regular students and must maintain Academic eligibility.
-If an F-1 student fails to maintain for one semester.
+If an F-1 student fails to maintain Satisfactory Academic Progress, he/she will be notified in writing and placed on academic probation for one semester.
 The F-1 student must show he/she is making progress during the probation period.
 If at the end of that semester the student has not brought their GPA above the satisfactory level of 3.0, the student will be dismissed from the university and their I-20 will be terminated.